scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[3:133]** But if any thing is to be revealed, it shall be made manifest unto you.

-**[4:1]** Saw a vision brethren, twenty days after the former vision; a representation of the tribulation that is at hand.
+**[4:1]** I saw a vision brethren, twenty days after the former vision; a representation of the tribulation that is at hand.
 I was walking in the field way.

 **[4:2]** Now from the public way to the place whither I went is about ten furlongs; it is a way very little frequented: